 15. Infinity Dark

-Infinity Dark is a beautiful looking Conky which prioritize on the time and date.
+Infinity Dark is a beautiful-looking Conky that prioritizes time and date.
 The developer included the Monofur font face with this theme, which makes a date and time even more vibrant.
 This theme uses the Entypo icon set to visualize disk usage, network activity, etc. It also shows CPU load, RAM usage, and system uptime.

 In the last update, the developer added support for showing the to-do list.
 It will be helpful for many users to boost up productivity.
 This theme has got an option for showing the user profile picture in a circular shape.
 The overall setup provides a solid and functional Conky look.